·7 min read

 }

-.onChange(of: imageSelection) { _, newValue in
+.onChange(of: mediaSelection) { _, newValue in

 Task {

-if let newValue, let data = try? await newValue.loadTransferable(type: Data.self), let uiImage = UIImage(data: data) {
+} else if let data = try? await newValue.loadTransferable(type: Data.self),

 image = uiImage